je-nunez/NewRelic_instrumentation_SDK/README.md

 `test_embedded_newrelic_instrum.c` itself.

 The test program what it does is a `find / -perm -100 -printf '%s %p'` (it could have been any other test action) and then sorts it to find the biggest executable in the system.
+It records segments times in the NewRelic transaction and also some custom Linux kernel measures.

-So please, don't run this test program on a system which has to many files, or has mounted some remote filesystems (like NFS), etc. Or modify the test program around the variable `external_command` inside it.
+More importantly, since this test program uses a `find / -perm -100 ...`, be careful with running this test program on a system with too many files, or has mounted some remote filesystems (like NFS), etc. Or modify the test program around the variable `external_command` inside it to run your test task you want to measure.

 # NewRelic SDK Documentation